Lacrosse ball

 The ball, when dropped from a height of 72 inches (1.83 meters) must bounce between 43 and 51 inches (1.09 and 1.30 meters).

 Beginning with the 2014 season, all three governing bodies for lacrosse in the United States (US Lacrosse, NFHS, NCAA) have mandated that only balls meeting the NOCSAE ball standard may be used for competition.
 Balls must be emblazoned with the words "Meets NOCSAE Standard" in order to be deemed legal for play by game officials.

 Starting by June 2016, all lacrosse balls have had to meet the new NOCSAE Standard for use in official NCAA and NFHS play.
 Canadian official games require CLA approvals.

 Greasers

-A new lacrosse ball will have a textured feel, and feel a little squishy; over time this ball will become "greasy" and harden.
-A "greasy" lacrosse ball (often referred to as a "greaser") is a ball that has lost its grip and has hardened; this causes players to throw inaccurately as it no longer grips the mesh in the way a typical, new lacrosse ball would.
-This occurs naturally in lacrosse balls as the oils come to the surface of the ball.
+A new lacrosse ball will have a textured feel, and it feel a little squishy; over time, the ball will become "greasy" and harden.
+A "greasy" lacrosse ball (often referred to as a "greaser") is a ball that has lost its grip and has hardened; this causes players to throw inaccurately, as the ball no longer grips the mesh in the way a new lacrosse ball would.
+This degradation occurs naturally in lacrosse balls as oils come to the surface of the ball.